As ghostly as a graveyard In the murky depths of night, His eyes are like extinguished fires, Long gone the gift of light.

 Bereft of love and self-respect, Forbidding and forlorn, He turns his anguish on himself And rues that he was born.

 The poignancy is palpable Now hope and faith have gone.
-All progress is subverted here And just the clock ticks on.
+All progress has been sabotaged And just the clock ticks on.

-He used to have self-confidence And practise self-control.
+He used to know self-confidence And practise self-control.
 The drive to thrive – not just survive – Once sparkled in his soul.

 There was a time when self-esteem Stopped by and stayed a while, But that was in another world That withered with his smile.